GuangyanCai/netlify-hugo-academic/content/authors/admin/_index.md

 first_name: Alice
 email: gcai3@uci.edu
 ---
-G﻿uangyan Cai is a third-year Ph.D.
+G﻿uangyan Cai (蔡广彦) is a third-year Ph.D.
 Student in Computer Science at UC Irvine School of Information and Computer Science, advised by [Prof. Shuang Zhao](https://shuangz.com/).
 I am interested in physics-based differentiable rendering and its applications, such as inverse rendering.

 I received my B.S. degree in Computer Science from UC San Diego, where I worked with [Prof. Ravi Ramamoorthi](https://cseweb.ucsd.edu//~ravir/).